adfinis/pyproject/README.rst

 Dependencies
 ============

-Some dependencies are only used for old python compatibility for example mock.
-If you don't want mock to be installed create a file called .nomock in the root of your project.
-See the Makefile for library names that are installed.
-This works for any of those.
+If you need additional dependencies for test add them to .requirments.txt in the project.